 THE SCIENCE OF MEDITATION

-A large body of knowledge for a deeper understanding can be found in the numerous translations of Eastern texts by Thomas Cleary, especially in his translation (from the original Chinese to English) of the classical meditation manual of Taoism: »The Secret of The Golden Flower«.
-Also in the explanations to the same basic text by the author Jürgen Scheibe there are many further supportive additions (download on http://www.ottonamenlos.de/.
-In the western scientific and psychoanalytic context is however still a great need for research to develop our own Western Meditation Culture and Tradition.
+Approaches to a deeper understanding can be found in the numerous translations of Eastern texts by Thomas Cleary, especially in his new translation (from the original Chinese to English) of the classical meditation manual of Taoism: »The Secret of The Golden Flower«.
+Also in the explanations to the same basic text by the German author Jürgen Scheibe, there are many further supportive additions (free download) on http://www.ottonamenlos.de/.
+In the western, scientific and psychoanalytic context is however still a great need for research to develop our own Western Meditation Culture and Tradition.
 A good basis for this exists in Germany by the interdisciplinary conferences on meditation and consciousness research http://meditation-wissenschaft.org/.

-Of course there are enough branches in the West for all teachings from the East: Kriya Yoga, Hinduism, Hare Krishna, Kung Fu, Tibetan Tantra, Tao Yoga, Chan Buddhism, and not at least Zen Buddhism.
+We need to give up our consumerism attitude if we want to understand meditation.
+It always amazes me what is offered to us all under the title „Meditation“.
+Of course, there are enough branches in the West for all teachings from the East: Kriya Yoga, Hinduism, Hare Krishna, Kung Fu, Tibetan Tantra, Tao Yoga, Chan Buddhism, and not at least Zen Buddhism.
 Her teachers and gurus offer us Eastern meditation techniques to traditional succession.
-Our adoption attempts have been unsuccessful because of the cultural and language difficulties.
 Even the Asian martial arts having great dissemination in the West relate their philosophy from the knowledge and application of specific meditation tradition of their origin.
 They all have developed their own profound meditation technique which transforms the whole human being and let us become whole.
-Detached from the cultural context, these meditation methods are hardly understandable.
-It always amazes me what is offered to us all under the title „Meditation“.
-We need to give up our consumerism attitude if we want to understand meditation.
+Our attempts to adapt these techniques have failed so far to the cultural and linguistic difficulties.
+These methods can only be understood and practised successfully in an appropriate cultural context.

-Background of these web pages is my effort to reshape the classical tradition into understandable instructions to enable anyone to develop itself into a spiritual and holistic human being.
-Behind this is no secret, most of that wisdom have long been known.
-The Western society, is characterized by the dominance of capitalism and consumerism economy, and the spiritual dimension is pushed into the background.
-And that’s why it takes extraordinary and determined effort across society and individually to apply the necessary discipline for achieving real spiritual progress.
+Background of these web pages is my effort to reshape the classical tradition into understandable contemporary instructions to enable anyone to develop itself into a spiritual and holistic human being.
+There is no secret, most of that wisdom has long been known.
+The Western society is characterized by the dominance of capitalism and consumerism economy, and the spiritual dimension is pushed into the background.
+And that’s why it takes extraordinary and determined effort across society and individuals to apply the necessary discipline for achieving real spiritual progress.
 The turn to spirituality in the early 20th Century, with the first „New Age“ initiated by the Theosophists, has now become more of a consumer product or service in the wellness area and is stuck on the move and largely returned to materialism.
 That can not be the purpose of our search for knowledge and certainty.

 Simplicity can be harder than complexity.
 But Complexity transformed into »Simplicity«, can move mountains.